-- 16.1 The Parties view this Agreement as an adaptive document which may be amended with joint concurrence to take full advantage of emerging legislative or policy opportunities, including those flowing from the New Relationship and the Transformative Change Accord. - 16.2 Except in the case of proposed amendments of a significant nature referred to subsection 16.3 of this Agreement, the process for amending this Agreement is as follows: - (a) the Responsible Officials must exchange any proposed amendment to this Agreement in writing; - the Responsible Officials will inform the Natural Resources Council of the proposed amendment; - (c) the Responsible Officials can agree to amend this Agreement in writing; and - (d) the Responsible Officials will inform the Natural Resources Council of the approved amendment. - 16.3 A proposed amendment will be considered to be of a significant nature if it includes potential changes to any of the following: - (a) the Parties; - (b) the Kaska Traditional Territory as depicted in Appendix A; - (c) section 14 (Funding and Reporting) of this Agreement; - (d) section 18 (Term and Termination) of this Agreement; - (e) section 19 (General Provisions) of this Agreement; and - (f) other matters that the Responsible Officials agree are of a significant nature;
+- 16.1 The Parties view this Agreement as an adaptive document which may be amended with joint concurrence to take full advantage of emerging legislative or policy opportunities, including those flowing from the New Relationship and the Transformative Change Accord. - 16.2 Except in the case of proposed amendments of a significant nature referred to subsection 16.3 of this Agreement, the process for amending this Agreement is as follows: - (a) the Responsible Officials must exchange any proposed amendment to this Agreement in writing; - (b) the Responsible Officials will inform the Natural Resources Council of the proposed amendment; - (c) the Responsible Officials can agree to amend this Agreement in writing; - (d) the Responsible Officials will inform the Natural Resources Council of the approved amendment; and - (e) the Co-Chairs will inform their respective Parties of the amendment. - 16.3 A proposed amendment will be considered to be of a significant nature if it includes potential changes to any of the following: - (a) the Parties; - (b) the Kaska Dena Traditional Territory as depicted in Appendix A; - (c) section 14 (Funding and Reporting) of this Agreement; - (d) section 18 (Term and Termination) of this Agreement; - (e) section 19 (General Provisions) of this Agreement; and - (f) other matters that the Responsible Officials agree are of a significant nature;